markahrens/mytungsten/src/content/blog/2006/reason-38-to-live-in-coralville.md

 ---

-<p>Right now I am listening to The Charlie Daniels Band, yes THE Charlie Daniels Band, from the comfort of my own apartment.?
+Right now I am listening to The Charlie Daniels Band, yes THE Charlie Daniels Band, from the comfort of my own apartment.?
 Tomorrow it is a walk up the hill and across the street for fireworks.?
-All sorts of good stuff coming from Coralville this 4th.</p>
+All sorts of good stuff coming from Coralville this 4th.